-For a Planck LFI 30 GHz radiometer, the bandwidth is 6 GHz, and the receiver temperature is typically 10 K. The antenna temperature is dominated by the CMB temperature, $T{\rm CMB} = 2.7$ K, as other sky components typically only make up a few mK at most.
+For a Planck LFI 30 GHz radiometer, the bandwidth is 6 GHz, and the receiver temperature is typically 10 K. The antenna temperature is dominated by the CMB temperature, $T{\text{CMB}} = 2.7 \text{ K}$ , as other sky components typically only make up a few mK at most.
 Assuming, therefore, a system temperature of about 13 K, Eq.
-(50) predicts that the power measured by this device is P = 1.1 pW or P = -90 dBm, 7 assuming no amplification (G = 1).
-However, current microwave detectors are typically only able to reliably record power levels larger than $P \gtrsim -30$ dBm.
+(50) predicts that the power measured by this device is P = 1.1 pW or P = -90 dBm, assuming no amplification (G = 1).
+However, current microwave detectors are typically only able to reliably record power levels larger than $P \gtrsim -30 \text{ dBm}$ .
 For this reason, the signal level must be actively amplified by a factor of 60 dB or more between the optical assembly and the detector.
-For Planck LFI, such amplification is achieved through the use of high-electron-mobility transistors (HEMTs).
+For Planck LFI, such amplification (HEMTs).

 HEMTs provide high gain factors, while adding only very low levels of additional noise to the data.
 However, they are not perfectly stable in time.
-Rather, their effective gains exhibit time-dependent drifts with typical overall variations at the $O(10^{-6})$ level, and correlations in time that are often well described by a so-called 1/f spectrum (see Sect.
+Rather, their effective gains exhibit timedependent drifts with typical overall variations at the $O(10^{-6})$ level, and correlations in time that are often well described by a so-called 1/f spectrum (see Sect.
 4.5).
 Unless explicitly accounted for in the model, these time-dependent gain fluctuations can and will bias the derived sky model.

 The gain defined by our original instrument model in Eq.
 (47), denoted G, is in principle the same gain as in Eq.
 (50), but with two important differences.
 First, while G is defined as a pure power amplification, and therefore unit-less, G takes into account the end-to-end conversion from a raw sky signal to final recorded data values.
-As such, G has units of V K^{-1} , in order to be dimensionally correct.
+As such, G has units of V K-1, in order to be dimensionally correct.

 Second, G additionally takes into account the digitization process that converts analog signals to digital bits stored on a computer.
-This process takes place in a so-called analog-to-digital converter (ADC).
+This process takes place in a so-called analog-todigital converter (ADC).
 An ideal ADC is perfectly linear.
 Unfortunately, many real-world ADCs exhibit important imperfections, for instance in the form of smooth nonlinear conversion within given signal ranges, or, as for LFI, sharp jumps at specific signal or bit values.

 Overall, ADC errors are indistinguishable from gain fluctuations in terms of their direct impact on the recorded data.
-However, there is one critical difference between the two effects: While gain fluctuations are stochastic and random in time, and on not correlate with the sky signal, ADC errors are perfectly reproducible, and depend directly on the sky signal.
+However, there is one critical difference between the two effects: While gain fluctuations are stochastic and random in time, and do not correlate with the sky signal, ADC errors are perfectly reproducible, and depend directly on the sky signal.
 Consequently, while the archetypical signature of unmitigated gain fluctuations are coherent stripes or large-scale features in the final sky maps, the corresponding unique signature of unmitigated ADC errors is an asymmetry in the amplitude of the CMB dipole along its positive and negative directions.
-This effect can be used to characterize and mitigate ADC non-linearity, as done both for Planck LFI and HFI (Planck Collaboration III 2020; Planck Collaboration IIII 2020; Planck Collaboration IIII 2020).
+This effect can be used to characterize and mitigate ADC non-linearity, as done both for Planck LFI and HFI (Planck Collaboration II 2020; Planck Collaboration III 2020; Planck Collaboration Int.
+LVII 2020).